-Listen to your favourite singers and observe the energy they apply in the different part of the song.
+Listen to your favorite singers and observe the energy they apply in the different parts of the song.
 Question yourself why they change the ranges in the different parts of that song.
 Is it demanded by the lyrics or there are other reasons?

-Then apply this strategy on your own singing as per the lyrics, beat and other reasons.
+Then apply this strategy to your own singing as per the lyrics, beat, and other reasons.